msv-lab/llm-play/README.md

     llm-play "Is $CITY the capital of China?" --predicate

-It is equivalent to the following (plus, the comparision is performed using `__TRIMMED_CASE_INSENSITIVE__)`:
+It is equivalent to extracting the answer and checking if it is equivalent to `Yes` in a case-insensitive manner, and terminating with the zero exit code iff it is so:

     if [ "$(llm-play "Is $CITY the capital of China?
-Respond Yes or No." --answer)" = "Yes" ]; then exit 0
+Respond Yes or No." --answer | tr '[:upper:]' '[:lower:]' | xargs)" = "yes" ]; then exit 0
     else
         exit 1
     fi

-The predicate will terminate with the zero exit code iff it passes the evaluation; its output cannot be exported with `--output`.
+The output of a `--predicate` cannot be exported with `--output`.
 Predicates can only be applied to commands with a single model/prompt/response.

 ## Data Formats